rpgp/rpgp/README.md

 > OpenPGP implemented in pure Rust, permissively licensed

-rPGP is a pure Rust implementation of OpenPGP, following the main RFC
+rPGP is a pure Rust implementation of OpenPGP.

-- [RFC9580]

-Also see the historical RFCs

-- [RFC4880],
-- [RFC2440] and
-- [RFC6637]
+rPGP implements OpenPGP as specified in [RFC9580], including the commonly used v4 formats, as well as the latest v6 key formats and AEAD encryption mechanisms.
+All formats specified in the historical RFCs [RFC4880] and [RFC6637], such as v3 keys and signatures, are supported as well.

 See [`IMPL_STATUS.md`](docs/IMPL_STATUS.md) for more details on the implemented PGP features.